bazzel/Bs5ExpandableListGroup/README.md

 @import "stylesheets/stretchable-items";
 ```

+When you use Webpacker for your CSS, you should move these added stylesheets to the proper location (propably somewhere in `app/javascript` and import them in `application.scss` (or alike) located there.

 ## Contributing

 Contribution directions go here.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).